 Lenovo hasn't finalized the design yet – the image below shows a number of possibilities – but we do know that it will arrive in the summer and will cost less than US$500.
 Check out some of these Play Store apps to see the kinds of things the technology can be used for.

 Approximate release date: Summer 2016

 Samsung Galaxy S7, Galaxy S7 Edge, and Galaxy S7 Edge+

 Samsung's Galaxy S6 and Galaxy S6 Edge changed a number of important aspects of the Galaxy S series design.
 They lost the removable battery and expandable storage, and a lot of people fell out of love with the Korean manufacturer as a result.
 However, Samsung still produced two fantastically fast handsets, with delicious displays and compelling cameras, things that Samsung rarely gets wrong.

 The Galaxy S7 and S7 Edge are likely to be only incremental upgrades to their predecessors, with a similar glass and metal designs.
-This time though, there are rumors that Samsung will implement its own 3D touch technology, as well as bring back microSD card support.
+This time, though, there are rumors that Samsung will implement its own 3D touch technology, as well as bring back microSD card support.

 LG has made some seriously good phones in the past couple of years, along with some seriously weird ones.
 But its flagship G series has been consistently high quality.

-While LG hasn't pursued the glass and metal design like most of its competitors, and many see this as a flaw, we called the LG G4 "impressive in all the right places" in our review.
-What the G4 lacked in premium materials, it makes up for with premium features.
+While LG hasn't pursued the glass and metal design like most of its competitors, and many see this as a flaw, we called the LG G4 "impressive in all the right places" in our review; what the G4 lacks in premium materials, it makes up for with premium features.

 If the LG G5 manages to deliver in the important areas once again, but also improve the device finish (which looks likely), it should be one of the best phones to come out next year.